 4. Pastel Over Dark

-Not all UI designs need to be light and colorful.
-In fact, many tech analysts hailed 2019 as the year of “dark mode” because it was the year that many apps decided to come up with a darker UI version.
+Not all UI designs need to be light and colorful. n recent years, dark mode has become a staple in modern UI design, with many apps offering darker interface options to reduce eye strain and create a sleek, premium look.
 For example, design by uixNinja offers a dark background complemented by pastel elements.

 6. Fun App to Use